WISVCH/bapc-2025/content/contest.md

 submitted to an automated judging system, after which the solution is checked.

 The teams that have solved the most puzzles at the end of the contest qualify for the [Northwestern European Regional Contest](https://2025.nwerc.eu).
-In this regional competition the teams can qualify themselves for a ticket to the [International Collegiate
+In this regional competition, the teams can qualify themselves for a ticket to the [International Collegiate
-Programming Contest](https://icpc.global), also known as the World Finals or the [Europe championship](https://euc.icpc.global).
+Programming Contest](https://icpc.global) (also known as the World Finals) or the [Europe Championship](https://euc.icpc.global).

-The BAPC 2025 is hosted by the Delft University of Technology, and organized by W.I.S.V. \`Christiaan Huygens`.
+The BAPC 2025 is hosted by the Delft University of Technology, and organized by W.I.S.V. \`Christiaan Huygens'.

-Previous Contests can be found in the [BAPC Problemset Archive](https://chipcie.wisv.ch/archive/bapc/)
+Previous editions of the BAPC can be found in the [CHipCie Problem Set Archive](https://chipcie.wisv.ch/archive/bapc/).